 Put mathematical concepts to work to solve today's most complex real-world problems by studying applied mathematics with this specialized online bachelor's from Southern New Hampshire University.

-University of Wisconsin - Madison is one of the best schools in the United States for getting a bachelor's degree in statistics.
-Located in the large city of Madison, UW - Madison is a public university with a very large student population.
+University of Wisconsin - Madison is one of the finest schools in the United States for getting a bachelor's degree in statistics.
+Located in the city of Madison, UW - Madison is a public university with a fairly large student population.

-Bachelor's students who receive their degree from the stats program earn about $64,684 in their early career salary.
+Bachelor's graduates who receive their degree from the stats program earn around $64,684 in the first couple years of their career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.